thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 </details>

 - After input functions, click the "Add" button at the bottom of the "Add action" window;
-- Now in the "Actions" window, you can see the configured actions, so you can double-check the action source, icon, and action type.
+- Now in the "Actions" window, you can see the configured actions, allowing you to double-check the action source, icon, and action type.
 Click "Save", and then click "Apply" to save the widget settings;
 - Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.

 {% include images-gallery.html imageCollection="custom-action-html-2" %}